Microelectronic Engineering Bachelor of Science Degree

 Modern, Hands-On Labs

 RIT's undergraduate microelectronics engineering laboratories, which include modern integrated circuit fabrication (clean room) and test facilities, are among the best in the nation.
-In these state-of-the-art facilities, you will gain hands-on experience designing, fabricating, and testing integrated circuits (microchips).
+In these state-of-the-art facilities, you will gain hands-on experience from day one designing, fabricating, and testing integrated circuits (microchips).
 These labs include:

 What is Microelectronic Engineering?